genesys-neu/Quantum-Network-MultiArmedBandits/README.md

 ## Prerequisites and dependencies
 QLib - http://www.tau.ac.il/~quantum/qlib/qlib.html

 MATLAB R2021b

 ## Getting Started
-Simply clone the repository, open MATLAB (version 2021b), add QLib to your path (with subfolders) and run the QNetworkGraph_LearningAlgo.m file.
+Simply clone the repository, open MATLAB (version 2021b), add QLib to your path (with subfolders), and run the 'QNetworkGraph_LearningAlgo.m' file.

 ## Citation
 This simulator is a part of work 'Learning-based Route Selection in Noisy Quantum Communication Networks'.
 Please feel free to cite it as: